kinestetika/MetaErg/README.md

 >metaerg --contig_file dir-with-contig-files --database_dir /path/to/metaerg-databases/ \
 --file_extension .fa
 ```
 Metaerg needs ~40 min to annotate a 4 Mb genome on a desktop computer.
+The comparative genomics analysis requires about
+20 min extra (in total) for a set of ~20 genomes.

 You can use the following arguments when running metaerg:
 ```text